 What I read: Victims by Dorothy Uhnak

 I'm not a huge fan of crime novels.
 Mysteries, yes.
 I LOVE mysteries.
-And I'm a big fan of television crime (CSI, Law & Order).
-I've just never found literary cops and robbers particularly interesting.
+And I'm a big fan of television police procedurals (CSI, Law & Order, Blue Bloods).
+But I've never found novel cops and robbers particularly interesting.

 Victims, however, starts out good.
 The main cop protagonist is interesting, and the entire novel (at first) is based around the real-life Kitty Genovese case in which a woman was stabbed (several times) outside an apartment complex; her neighbors saw and heard it happen, but no one helped.